BaileyChessum/teleop_modular/teleop_modular_twist/README.md

 twist_control_mode:
   ros__parameters:

     # Topic to send Twist messages to.
-(Required)
+(Optional if stamped_topic is set)
     topic: "/turtle1/cmd_vel"

+    # Topic to send TwistStamped messages to.
+(Optional if stamped_topic is set)
+    stamped_topic: "/cmd_vel_stamped"

     # Used as the header.frame_id of all sent TwistStamped messages.
     # The name of the reference frame twist messages are relative to.
 (Optional)
-    frame_id: "endeffector"
+    frame: "endeffector"

     max_speed:
       # The maximum value for the linear component of the twist messages, in metres per second.